gcaracuel/Packer_Machines/README.md

 ###### Note2: Modify Autounattend.xml to configure Windows updates before you create your box.

 ###### Note3: Vagrantfile are configured for Virtualbox Boxes, change it to desired

+###### Bug 1: Centos7 image uses "Base" packages group untill Vagrant stop using 'ipconfig' and 'service' command to configure network interfaces.
+[This ticket] is not solving the problem (https://github.com/mitchellh/vagrant/pull/4195)